Bali Nusra Tangi: Tangi (Rise)

 Tangi, which means 'to rise', became the underlying theme of the Bali and Nusa Tenggara collective event.
 According to Pandjaitan, many local cultural products deserve to be presented to the international stage.
 The process of creating the crafts by hand with natural materials is something that deserves high regard.
-A number of programs enhancing the local cultural products of the three provinces included tenun ikat (weaving) competitions, handicraft exhibitions, and traditional culinary presentations from the three provinces, as well as presentations from the national fashion designers.
+A number of programs enhancing the local cultural products of the three provinces included tenun ikat (weaving) competitions, handicraft exhibitions, and traditional culinary presentations from the three provinces, as well as presentations from the aforementioned national fashion designers.
 Furthermore, worth praising were the displays of the various traditional handicrafts together with souvenirs, jewelry and interior décor that continues to win the favor of national and international markets.
 Also presented were the manual processes of traditional natural dyeing demonstrated by a West Nusa Tenggara local.

 Tenun (weaving) traditional cloth

 Various tenun woven cloths from the three provinces were presented in a gallery layout where guests could examine the dazzling colors and motifs used throughout.
 A length of traditional Indonesian tenun is fully laden with traditional, sociological, artistic, and historical value, and tells of the developmental and enriching process of a certain community.
 As stated by Mrs. Tuti Pandjaitan, the head of the Kartika Chandra Kirana Regional Military Command IX/Udayana Association of Army Wives, "On a piece of tenun cloth, one may find the dedication and resilience of the hands of crafters who create it.
 The artistic superiority of this traditional cloth presents a long journey in a diverse, rich and meaningful tradition."
 The tenun is an heirloom, and its weaving processes will never change by replacing it with machinery.
 To weave a length of tenun requires a month or more to finalize.

 Prior there were held competitions and workshops on tenun in Bali, NTB, and NTT.
 The judges were experts in the field of traditional tenun.
 "The purpose was to increase the quality and enrich the present materials and traditional designs in order to improve the people's welfare," added Tuti Pandjaitan.

 Also present was Bali's Governor Made Mangku Pastika and NTT's Governor Frans Lebu Raya.
 The Governor of NTB welcomed the idea from the Regional Military Command IX/Udayana and hoped that it would continue to present other cultural forms, such as performing arts.
 The next possibility is an exhibition or similar event in the two other provinces, such as in Mataram (NTB) and Kupang (NTT).
 "This is giving momentum to elevate the nation's opus," he said.